Frequently asked questions about log in to workspaces in Microsoft Teams and other EEA applications

 Multifactor authentication is an important security measure that adds a second layer of protection to your account, in addition to your username and password.
 This additional layer makes it much harder for hackers to break into your account.

 The EEA is required by regulation to protect our (and our member country) data, and multifactor authentication is the standard way to do this.
 EEA is currently working on securing all our external facing applications, such as Reportnet 3.0, with this important security measure.
-Other EU institutions are required to do the same in order to comply with incoming Cybersecurity Regulation and implement the EU’s Cybersecurity Strategy for the Digital Decade.
+Other EU institutions are required to do the same in order to comply with Cybersecurity Regulation and implement the EU’s Cybersecurity Strategy for the Digital Decade.

 Multifactor authentication is becoming the standard for securing applications accessible over internet, not only in the EU context but also in the private sector (banks, social media, shopping).